Grand Canal in Venice from Acadamia Bridge during sunset

 If there is any place in all of Italy where you need a tour, it is Pompeii!
 Otherwise, you’re really just staring at a lot of old rocks with no idea why.
 There are a few options on how to actually know what’s going on in Pompeii.

-- You can buy an official audio guide set at the Porta Marina entrance for around €8 and tour at your own pace.
+• You can buy an official audio guide set at the Porta Marina entrance for around €8 and tour at your own pace.
+(Again, this price is not listed officially, so if you have any update after your own visit, please comment below!)

-- You can get an audio tour for free by downloading Rick Steve’s audio guide for Pompeii.
+• You can get an audio tour for free by downloading Rick Steve’s audio guide for Pompeii.
 I did the live tour while in Pompeii, but I’ve used his guides for other Italian sites, and I was satisfied!
 It’s a great way to save money while still getting info.
+Just an FYI that the official website says only its official audio guides from them are allowed to be used while on site.
+So maybe be discreet about it if you choose this option!

 While Pompeii is the more-popular site due to its much larger size, Herculaneum is actually the site that is better preserved.
 Personally, I only toured Pompeii, due to time constraints.
 But if you are a history buff and don’t mind a busy day, consider trying to squeeze both in!